protontypes/open-sustainable-technology/README.md

 - [cbers4asat](https://github.com/gabriel-russo/cbers4asat) - Python library to search and process images from the CBERS-04A and AMAZONIA-1 satellites, which provide remote sensing data for the observation and monitoring of deforestation, particularly in the Amazon region, and diversified agriculture throughout the national territory, with a high repetition rate, in order to act in synergy with existing environmental programmes.

 ### Taxonomy and Ontology

+> **What?** Taxonomy is a hierarchical classification system that organizes concepts or entities into categories and subcategories, while ontology is a more complex framework that models relationships between entities and their properties.

+> **How?** These tools help establish, communicate, and share standard taxonomies, ontologies, and vocabularies within different environmental domains.

 - [Digital Twins Definition Language ontology for Energy Grid](https://github.com/Azure/opendigitaltwins-energygrid) - A global standard for energy grid assets management, power system operations modeling and physical energy commodity market.
 - [The Open Energy Ontology](https://github.com/OpenEnergyPlatform/ontology) - A domain ontology of the energy-system modeling context.
 - [ECTO](https://github.com/EnvironmentOntology/environmental-exposure-ontology) - Modular environmental exposures ontology.